18 YEARS OF ADVENTURE, SAILING AND COLLECTING ART

 100,000 MILES OF CRUISING IN SOME OF THE REMOTEST ISLANDS OF THE WORLD

-We departed for the San Blas Islands of Panama, then transited the Panama Canal.
-Over the next five years we slowly cruised through Costa Rica, the Galapagos, the Marquesas, the Tuamotus, Tahiti, the Society Islands, the Cook Islands, Niue, Tonga, New Zealand, Fiji, Vanuatu, the Solomon Islands, Papua New Guinea, Papua, and a good part of Indonesia to Bali.
+In 2002, aboard our 84’ ketch Firebird, we set off on a voyage from the Virgin Islands in the Caribbean to places unknown, with no plan to return any time soon.
+Our first landfall was the San Blas Islands of Panama.
+We transited the Panama Canal and cruised through Costa Rica, Galapagos, Marquesas, Tuamotus, Tahiti, Society Islands, Cook Islands, Niue, Tonga, New Zealand, Fiji, Vanuatu, Solomon Islands, Papua New Guinea, Papua, and a good part of Indonesia to Bali.
 We then returned through Papua New Guinea and the Solomon Islands to Sydney, Australia.

-We sold Firebird in Australia and in 2009 purchased Compadre, a 55’ sloop in California.
-We departed for the Marquesas, cruising through the same area as Firebird, spending several years in the 900-island archipelago of the Solomon Islands, while continuing to collect art.
+We sold Firebird in Australia and in 2009 purchased Compadre, a 55’ sloop, in California, and set off on another voyage to the Marquesas and then continued cruising through the same area as Firebird, spending several years in the 900 island archipelago of the Solomon Islands.